 A. Yes.
 You must provide a valid prescription completed by a physician licensed to practice medicine and issue prescriptions where you live.
-If your attending physician does not have Canadian license a Canadian doctor will need to review your confidential medical file in order to legally authorize your prescription in Canada.
+If your attending physician does not have Canadian license a Canadian doctor will need to review your confidential medical file and may contact you or your physician in order to legally authorize your prescription in Canada.
 A complete package of the necessary paperwork can be downloaded from our site if you do not use our on-line ordering.

 Q. How large a supply of medication may be purchased?

 A. You may order only as much as your physician prescribes for you.
 The maximum allowed by law is a 90-day supply.
 Your physician can elect to allow three additional 90-day supply repeats on your prescription.
 We recommend requesting three refills as this covers you for one year and allow you to order refills without a need for a new prescription.

 Q. Why do I have to fill out a medication history form and sign a legal disclaimer?

 A. As part of our service to you, we complete a drug interaction review (DUR) to ensure that your prescription is safe to take with your other prescription and over-the-counter drugs.
 In order to fill your prescription written by Non-Canadian licensed physician, an independent Canadian doctor must review your file and authorize your prescription.
 In the event that questions arise and the Canadian doctors need to speak with your doctor, we need your permission to do so.

 Q. Can a prescription from my current pharmacy outside Canada be transferred to you?